-Use a null-terminated string indicating the use of the key (e.g., "DUPLICATE",
+Use a null-terminated string indicating the use of the key (e.g., "DUPLICATE", values.)
+This field satisfies the requirements of SP800-56A since the parsing of keying material is determined by the use.

 "IDENTITY", "SECRET", etc.).
-(See clause 2 for the definition of these values.)
-This field satisfies the requirements of SP800-56A since the
+(See clause 4 for the definition of these